INSTA-BNN: Binary Neural Network with INSTAnce-aware Threshold: Instance-Aware BNN

 \subsection{Squeeze-and-Excitation Module}

-Some of recent BNN works~\cite{martinez2020training} used the Squeeze-and-Excitation (SE) module ~\cite{hu2018squeeze} to adopt a kind of instance-wise information.
+Some of recent BNN works~\cite{martinez2020training} used the Squeeze-and-Excitation (SE) module~\cite{hu2018squeeze} to recalibrate the channel-wise magnitude based on a kind of instance-wise information.
 Although the SE module and INSTA-Th may look similar in that both of them use instance-wise information, there is a notable difference.
-The SE module was proposed to recalibrate inter-channel relationships while our INSTA-Th does not consider inter-channel relationships.
 As shown in \cref{fig:compare_se}, the SE module uses two fully-connected layers to assess the relative importance among different channels.
 On the other hand, the proposed INSTA-Th computes $E\CLB X^3\CRB$ value channel-wise and then propagates the information to each channel independently.
-Note that the INSTA-TH focuses on the difference between batch-wise and instance-wise statistical information rather than the difference between channels.
+Note that the INSTA-Th focuses on the difference between batch-wise and instance-wise statistical information rather than the difference between channels.

-Since the proposed INSTA-Th module and the SE module have different roles, we can use both schemes simultaneously to further improve the accuracy.
-In \cref{eq:INSTA-Th}, we modify the parameter $\alpha$ to be the output of the SE-like module instead of the learnable parameter using back-propagation, as shown in \cref{fig:structure}b.
+Since the proposed INSTA-Th module and the SE module have different roles, the SE module can be combined with our INSTA modules for additional accuracy improvement.
+In \cref{eq:INSTA-Th}, we modify the parameter $\alpha$ to be the output of the SE-like module instead of the channel-wise learnable parameter using back-propagation, as shown in \cref{fig:structure}b.
 We replace the Sigmoid function in the original SE module with tanh function.
-To be more specific, we use the empirically found $3*$tanh($x/3$) to control the output range (Refer to \cref{section:output_range} for more detail).
-In such a way, we intend $\alpha$ to focus on channel-wise relationship and $\beta E\CLB X^3\CRB$ to focus on instance-wise information.
+To be more specific, we use the empirically found $3*$tanh($x/3$) to control the output range (Refer to Sec.
+F of the supplementary material for more detail).
+In such a way, we intend $\alpha$ to focus on inter-channel relationship and $\beta E\CLB X^3\CRB$ to focus on instance-wise information.
 Note that $\alpha$ is also an instance-aware variable in this case while it was a fixed value in previous works as in \cref{eq:rsign}.
 We name the new threshold \textbf{INSTA-Th}$^{\bm{+}}$.
-While INSTA-Th$^+$ requires a larger number of parameters than INSTA-Th, it can be clearly seen that using both INSTA-Th and SE-like module improves the accuracy by a large margin (see \cref{section:imagenet_result}).
+While INSTA-Th$^+$ requires a larger number of parameters than INSTA-Th, it can be clearly seen that using both INSTA-Th and SE-like modules improves the accuracy by a large margin (see \cref{section:imagenet_result}).
 Therefore, we leave it as an option to select either INSTA-Th or INSTA-Th$^+$ depending on the requirement for the accuracy and parameter size.